Search: Advanced search

 Please enter a keyword or ID

-What is rabbit calicivirus and how do I protect my rabbit from it?
+What is rabbit calicivirus and how do I protect my rabbit from rabbit haemorrhagic disease?

-Rabbit calicivirus causes Rabbit Haemorrhagic Disease (RHD) which is very serious, usually causing death in non-immune rabbits.
-The virus, known as RHDV1, was released by the government in 1996 to help control wild populations of rabbits, in an effort to minimise environmental damage being caused.
-However, over time, wild rabbits have developed natural immunity to RHDV1, making it less effective.
-An effective vaccine, Cylap® has been used by many owners to protect their pet rabbit against this disease.
+Rabbit Haemorrhagic Disease (RHD) is caused by the Rabbit Haemorrhagic Disease Virus (RHDV), which is a type of rabbit calicivirus, causing death in non-immune rabbits.
+The strain of RHDV, known as the Czech strain (belonging to the RHDV1 family), was released by the government in 1996 to help control wild populations of rabbits, in an effort to minimise environmental damage being caused.
+However, over time, wild rabbits have developed natural immunity to this strain, making it less efficient.
+An effective vaccine, Cylap® has been used by many owners to protect their rabbits against this strain of the virus.

-Over the past year, a new RHD virus strain, known as RHDV2 has caused deaths in wild and domesticated rabbits in NSW, ACT, Victoria and South Australia, .
-It is a different virus to RHDV1 & RHDV1 K5 but still causes the same type of disease and death.
-The RHDV2 virus first emerged in 2015 with the source of the infection unknown.
-The most important thing to know is that the Cylap® vaccine has less protection against RHDV2, so even vaccinated pet rabbits are at a high risk of becoming ill and dying from RHDV2 if they are exposed to the virus.
+Over the past eighteen months, a new variant of RHDV, known as RHDV2, has caused the same type of disease and deaths in wild and domesticated rabbits in NSW, ACT, Victoria, South Australia, Tasmania and Western Australia.
+The first confirmed report of the RHDV2 virus was in a wild rabbit in Canberra in 2015 with authorities unable to state the source of the infection.
+The most important thing to know is that no validated trials have been conducted to test the Cylap® vaccine against RHDV2 and there are many reports of vaccinated rabbits dying from infection with RHDV2.
+Thus, all domesticated rabbits, including those who are vaccinated, are at a high risk of becoming ill and dying from RHDV2 if they are exposed to the virus.
 Young rabbits (3-4 weeks of age) are particularly vulnerable.

-RHDV2 vaccine is being used overseas and does appear to provide full protection but it may not be available in Australia for some time.
-The other complicating factor is that some of the overseas strains are different to the strain found in Australia, so this vaccine may not be effective against the Australian strain of RHDV2.
-Unfortunately, once RHDV2 is found in a local population of wild rabbits, it is very difficult to prevent infection in pet rabbits.
-However, vaccinating more often and at a younger age may improve protection.
+Multiple RHDV2 vaccines being used overseas are not currently available in Australia.
+In addition, strains of RHDV2 which these vaccines protect against are different to the strain found in Australia, so these vaccines may not be effective here.
+Unfortunately, once RHDV2 is found in a local population of wild rabbits, it is very difficult to prevent infection in domesticated rabbits.

 Overview of RHDV strains

-*Based on the results from a pilot study done in New South Wales that showed that all vaccinated rabbits survived infection whereas all unvaccinated rabbits died
+* Note: A small pilot study done in New South Wales showed that all vaccinated rabbits survived infection whereas all unvaccinated rabbits died; however, these results have not been validated and should be considered with great caution

 What are the symptoms of RHDV?

 RHDV damages internal organs such as the liver and intestines and may cause bleeding.
-For rabbits who are not vaccinated, 70-100% will die once signs of the disease are seen.
 Signs include fever, restlessness, lethargy and poor appetite with bleeding from the nose and/or blood on the floor where housed.
 Often infected rabbits will show no signs and die suddenly.
 If a pet rabbit is showing signs, a veterinarian should be contacted immediately.

 How does RHDV spread?